 Final Tips on Talking About Money in a Relationship

 Finally, honesty is the best policy when discussing money in a relationship.
 It’s best to be upfront with your partner about any debt or other financial issues you have.
 It might be embarrassing or uncomfortable to talk about, but the sooner you discuss it, the sooner you can come up with a solution together.
+Possible ideas include speaking with a debt counselor or considering a debt management program.
 Hiding money problems is never a good idea in a relationship.
 Be open and honest with your partner about your finances.

 If you struggle with debt, ACCC may be able to help.
-Call 800-769-3571 to speak to a certified credit counselor today.
+Schedule a free credit counseling session with us today!